-- 1. Population Served: Individuals and their families, who are suffering first break, or other severe symptoms of mental illness in Mendocino County. - 2.
+- Population Served: Individuals and their families, who are suffering first break, or other severe symptoms of mental illness in Mendocino County.
+Individuals served will be of all age groups.
+NAMI will aim to serve at least 52 families per year, to provide at least three outreach events/classes, and will provide designated hours toward building the warm line. - 2.
 Services Provided: Outreach, advocacy, and education to individuals and/or families that are in need of mental health support.
 Services may be provided in the home, office, or community setting.
 Provide outreach and support to those consumers who are in need of services but are not eligible for Medi-Cal or who are otherwise unwilling to engage in services previously offered.
 Provide education and training of volunteer facilitators in all NAMI programs throughout the county.
 Implementation of a proposed "designated hours" Warm Line based on volunteer availability. - 3.
 Program Goals: To enhance the likelihood of individuals connecting with services early through outreach and engagement, while utilizing the strength of NAMI's peer organization in creating personal connections.
 To increase resilience and protective factors through advocacy, education, socialization, and support. - 4.
 Program Evaluation Methods: The program staff conducts evaluation activities that meet the PEI requirements, providing quarterly demographic data on the number of persons who attend the trainings, number of training classes provided, and effectiveness surveys to determine the overall success of the program.
 A log of all calls to the Warm Line is submitted regularly.